microcks/microcks.io/content/documentation/automating/jenkins.md

 * A `Name` will be used by your Jobs or Pipelines as a reference of an environment,
 * The `API URL` is the endpoint of your Microcks server receiving API calls,
-* The `Keycloak URL` is the endpoint of the Keycloak associated with your Microcks server.
-You should set it the full URL including the realm name your instance is attached,
-* The `Credentials` to use for authenticating the Service Account and allowing it to retrieve an OAuth token (more on that on [service-account](/automating/service-account)).
+* The `Credentials` to use for authenticating the Service Account and allowing it to retrieve an OAuth token (more on that on [Service Account](/automating/service-account)).
 These are Crederentials that should be registered into Jenkins,
 * The `Disable Cert Validation` box you have to check if you have a HTTPS setup with auto-signed certificates.

 You should then be able to test the connection to endpoints and save your configuration.
 Later, your Jobs and Pipelines will just use the installation `Name` to refer it from their build steps.